rmartinho/flamingdangerzone/_posts/2012-05-30-type-traits-galore.markdown

     // instead of int (&f())[10]
 {% endhighlight %}

-And this is already too much talking about nothing.
+And this is already too much talking about constructs that do nothing.

 ### Dependent boolean